friyiajr/friyiajr/README.md

 I'm Dan!
 A software engineer based out of Toronto who is passionate about React, React-Native, Native iOS, Native Android and pretty much anything front end and mobile 😄.

-This where I keep code from my <a href="https://www.youtube.com/channel/UC4Lepw3SuzwYWcHQ6SDPlEQ">YouTube Videos</a> ❤️.
+This is where I keep code from my <a href="https://www.youtube.com/channel/UC4Lepw3SuzwYWcHQ6SDPlEQ">YouTube Videos</a> ❤️.

 ## While you're here feel free to check out some of my blog articles 👨🏻‍💻
 * Shopify Engineering - [Getting Started with React Native Skia](https://shopify.engineering/getting-started-with-react-native-skia)